Site statistics

 Airplane / Helicopter

-An aircraft is heavier than air for flights in the atmosphere (and outer space (e.g. An orbital aircraft)), which uses the airframe's aerodynamic lift to keep itself in the air (when flying within the atmosphere) and the thrust of the power (propulsion) installation for maneuvering and compensating for the loss of total mechanical energy on drag.
+An aircraft heavier than air for flights in the atmosphere (and outer space (e.g. An orbital aircraft)), using the aerodynamic lift of a glider to keep itself in the air (when flying within the atmosphere) and the thrust of a power (propulsion) installation for maneuvering and compensating for the loss of total mechanical energy to drag.

-A rotary-wing aircraft, in which the lift and thrust necessary for flight are created by one or more main propellers driven by an engine or several engines.
+A rotorcraft in which the lift and thrust required for flight are created by one or more main rotors powered by an engine or several engines.
 They differ in maneuverability, the ability to hover and almost vertical takeoff.

-Even an ordinary plane can be taken for a UFO at an unusual viewing angle, when illuminated by sunlight at sunset or dawn, when bright light from the Sun is reflected on it, as well as in a photo, especially if it does not leave a condensation trail.
+Even an ordinary airplane can be mistaken for a UFO at an unusual viewing angle, when illuminated by sunlight at sunset or dawn, when reflecting bright light from the Sun on it, as well as in a photo, especially if it does not leave a condensation trail.

 There are also unusual aircraft designs.
-In the photo, it may look like a small dot with a metallic luster, a dark dot, a small dark or silver elongated object (cigar-shaped), etc.
+In the photo, it may look like a small dot with a metallic sheen, a dark dot, a small dark or silver elongated object (cigar-shaped), etc.

-It is especially often mistaken for a UFO plane without a condensation trace, if it flies next to the plane leaving a trace (the difference in size is almost invisible to the eye).
+It is especially common to mistake an airplane without a condensation trail for a UFO if it flies next to an airplane leaving a trail (the difference in size is almost invisible to the eye).

-Often planes are mistaken for UFOs due to external lighting equipment, especially at night.
-In addition to the standard red-green-white illumination, blue lights at the end of the blades are used in night modifications of some helicopters.
+Airplanes are often mistaken for UFOs due to external lighting equipment, especially at night.
+In addition to the standard red-green-white backlight, blue lights at the end of the blades are used in night modifications of some helicopters.

-Helicopter flights over and near populated areas can be caused by various reasons, in addition to military exercises, air excursions, preparation for a holiday, etc.this can be, for example, thermal imaging (infrared aerial photography) of thermal communications of the city, monitoring of the Ministry of Emergency Situations, police, and much more.
+Helicopter flights over and near populated areas can be caused by various reasons, in addition to military exercises, air excursions, holiday preparations, etc. These can be, for example, thermal imaging (infrared aerial photography) of thermal communications of the city, monitoring of the Ministry of Emergency Situations, police and much more.

-Also, various devices attached to an airplane or other aircraft can be mistaken for a UFO.
+Also, various devices attached to an airplane or other aircraft can be mistaken for UFOs.
 For example, AWACS (Aviation Radio Detection and Guidance Complex), OGAS (Lowered sonar stations) on helicopters, etc.

-Most often, this is the training of pilots ' skills on military aircraft.
+Most often, this is the training of pilots' skills on military aircraft.
 But also, for example, an unusual flight can be observed during scientific research.
-Here is an example with the study of clouds:
+Let's give an example of studying clouds:

-Similar movements of the aircraft are also used for calibration of NASA instruments.
+Similar aircraft movements are also used to calibrate NASA instruments.

 The HZ-1 aerocycle was built by De Lackner in the mid-1950s.
-Originally called the DH-4 Helivector, it was later renamed the HZ-1 Aerocycle and resembled a hybrid of a helicopter, motorcycle and outboard motor.
+Originally called the DH-4 Helivector, it was later renamed the HZ-1 Aerocycle and resembled a hybrid helicopter, motorcycle and outboard motor.

-The HZ-1 aircraft was equipped with a 40 hp engine, which was mated to two coaxially arranged propellers.
-The screws with a diameter of 4.6 meters rotated in opposite directions, which allowed avoiding the rotation of the platform itself, on which the pilot was standing.
-At the same time, the pilot was positioned vertically directly above the rotating propeller blades, a steering wheel similar to a motorcycle was provided to control the device.
+The HZ-1 aircraft was equipped with a 40 hp engine, which was coupled with two coaxially positioned propellers.
+The screws with a diameter of 4.6 meters rotated in opposite directions, which made it possible to avoid rotation of the platform itself, on which the pilot was standing.
+At the same time, the pilot was positioned vertically directly above the rotating blades of the propellers, a steering wheel similar to a motorcycle was provided to control the device.
 With its help, the pilot had to change the speed, direction and altitude of the HZ-1 flight (in order to make a turn, it was necessary to tilt the entire aircraft in the right direction — just as it is done on a motorcycle).

 It was assumed that the US military would be able to effectively use this flying platform only after a 20-minute briefing.
 But test pilot Selmer Sandbai, who tested the HZ-1, had a different opinion.
 In particular, he noted:

-"It took me just one flight to understand that it would be damn difficult for an ordinary person to cope with this design."
+"It took me just one flight to realize that it would be damn difficult for an ordinary person to cope with this structure."

 All the identified shortcomings led to the closure of this program.
-At least one such flying platform has survived to this day, which is displayed as a museum exhibit.
+At least one such flying platform has survived to this day, which is exhibited as a museum exhibit.

-Orbital plane (OS), aerospace plane (VKS), aerospace, aircraft — winged aircraft airplane schematics, or coming into orbit of an artificial satellite of the Earth by means of vertical or horizontal start and returning with her, after achieving targets, making horizontal landing on the airfield, actively using while reducing the lifting force of the glider.
-It combines the properties of both an airplane and a spaceship.
+An orbital aircraft (OS), an aerospace aircraft (VKS), an aerospace aircraft is a winged aircraft of an aircraft scheme that goes out or is put into orbit of an artificial satellite of the Earth by means of a vertical or horizontal launch and returns from it, after completing the target tasks, making a horizontal landing at an airfield, actively using a lifting platform when descending the power of the glider.
+Combines the properties of both an airplane and a spaceship.

-• Kosmoplan-OS (VKS) as the second stage of an aerospace system (AKS), put into orbit not only by its own engines, but also by means of a launch vehicle (RN), as well as rocket stages-accelerators, either by a winged 1st stage of the AKS at a vertical launch or by a booster aircraft or by a winged 1st stage of the AKS at a horizontal launch.
-In systems with a horizontal launch, the air launch technology is used to launch spaceplanes.
-In fact, the first in the history of realized spaceplanes that performed suborbital manned space flights and for 20 years the only AKS was the American hypersonic rocket plane North American X-15 of the 1960s (13 of its flights above 80 km (US standards), and 2 of them, in which the space limit of 100 km was exceeded (according to FAI world standards), were recognized as suborbital manned space flights, and their participants were astronauts).
+• Kosmoplan — OS (VKS) as the second stage of an aerospace system (AKS), launched into orbit not only by its own engines, but also with the help of a launch vehicle (LV), as well as rocket booster stages, either by a winged 1st stage of the AKS during vertical launch or by an overclocking aircraft or by a winged 1st stage of the AKS during horizontal start.
+Horizontal launch systems use air launch technology to launch spaceplanes.
+In fact, the first in the history of realized spaceplanes that performed suborbital manned space flights and for 20 years the only ACS was the American hypersonic North American X-15 rocket plane of the 1960s (13 of its flights above 80 km (US norms), and 2 of them, in which the space limit was exceeded by 100 km (according to FAI world standards), are recognized as suborbital manned space flights, and their participants are astronauts).

-• A spaceship is a single-stage AKS that enters orbit at the expense of its own engines during a vertical or horizontal launch.
-Due to the need for an order of magnitude more complex propulsion and structural technologies when creating spaceships, none of the spacecraft projects has been implemented to date.
-One of the first detailed projects of AKS and spaceships was the unrealized project of Zenger (in the late 1930s .) on the creation of a partially-orbital combat spacecraft-bomber "Silberfogel" in Nazi Germany.
+• A spaceship is a single—stage AKS that enters orbit at the expense of its own engines during vertical or horizontal launch.
+Due to the need to create spaceships with an order of magnitude more complex propulsion and structural technologies, none of the spacecraft projects have been implemented to date.
+One of the first detailed designs of AKS and spaceships was the unrealized Zenger project (in the late 1930s.) on the creation of a partially-orbital combat spaceship-bomber "Silberfogel" in Nazi Germany.

 Related facts